DJI Agras MG-1s Review | Best crop spraying Drones

 Agriculture tech is on the rise with farmers looking for new innovative ways to improve efficiency on the farm.
-As the agro industry becomes more competitive with higher operational costs, many farm owners will appreciate DJI’s advanced crop bot.
-Not only crop spraying, drones have other prominent uses in agriculture as well.
+As the agro-industry becomes more competitive with higher operational costs, many farm owners will appreciate DJI Agaras MG-1s.
+Not only crop spraying, but drones also have other prominent uses in agriculture as well.

 Farmers can mount sophisticated multispectral imaging devices to capture specific wavebands needed to analyze plant health.
-Another common drone application in the agro industry is volume metrics and land survey.
-Buy using specific automation software a camera drone can fly pre-determined routs while acquiring images thus generating a matrix of images.
+Another common drone application in the agro-industry is volume metrics and land survey.
+By using specific automation software, a camera drone can fly pre-determined routes while acquiring images thus generating a matrix of images.
 These images are then further processed in post software to generate 3d maps, volume and surface area measurements.
-Furthermore simply having an eye in the sky can help find area’s of concern such as irrigation issues.
+Furthermore simply having an eye in the sky can help find areas of concern such as irrigation issues.

 Agras MG-1 the affordable way to spray

 Enter the DJI Agras MG-1 crop spraying drone.
-DJI clearly believes there is a demand for automation on the farm which I am sure famers will happily embrace.
+DJI believes there is a demand for automation on the farm which I am sure farmers will happily embrace.
 DJI’s agro Drone named Agras MG-1 looks like a large camera drone but is much more.
-DJI’s engineers purpose built this platform to effortlessly spray a 4,000 – 6,000 square meter area in around 10min.
-For farmers looking to spray large farms of hundreds acres or more they may be waiting a little longer for battery technology to improve.
-But for small farms this machine could be a worthwhile investment.
+DJI’s engineer’s purpose-built this platform to effortlessly spray a 4,000 – 6,000 square meter area in around 10min.
+For farmers looking to spray large farms of hundreds of acres or more, they may be waiting a little longer for battery technology to improve.
+But for small farms, this machine could be a worthwhile investment.

-Like mapping the drone needs to know how high and fast it’s moving to intelligently and evenly disperse product for maximum efficiency.
-The MG-1’s on board computer will automatically adjust flow according to current flight behaviours and environmental conditions.
-Not all products are created equal and exactly why DJI has created different atomizing spray nozzles to accommodate.
-The nozzles are chemical resistant and DJI advertises they are good for thousands of hours of operation before servicing or replacement.
+Like mapping, the drone needs to know how high and fast it’s moving to intelligently and evenly disperse product for maximum efficiency.
+The MG-1’s onboard computer will automatically adjust flow according to current flight behaviors and environmental conditions.
+Not all products are created equal and exactly why DJI has built different atomizing spray nozzles to accommodate.
+The nozzles are chemical resistant, and DJI advertises; they are good for thousands of hours of operation before servicing or replacement.

-DJI has won over many droners and become industry leaders as their flight controllers are some of the most advanced, stable and user friendly while offering great value.
+DJI has won over many drones and become industry leaders as their flight controllers are some of the most advanced, stable and user-friendly while offering great value.
 The Agras series are designed with ease of use in mind while precisely responding to pilots inputs.
-Users can select from 3 flight modes, smart mode, manual plus and full manual mode.
+Users can select from 3 flight modes, smart mode, manual plus, and full manual mode.
 Flight modes can be selected to give maximum, specific control for any given mission.
 Most operators will be piloting under smart mode.
-With the tap of a few buttons the pilot can program a flight route without having to dig into mapping software further reducing the learning curve.
+With the tap of a few buttons, the pilot can program a flight route without having to dig into mapping software further reducing the learning curve.

 In a perfect world with optimal operating conditions and level terrain one could just set some waypoints and let the drone get to work.
-However this is not realistic and terrain can change in an instant with flats and rolling hills.
+However, this is not realistic, and terrain can change in an instant with flats and rolling hills.
 Agras will accommodate uneven terrain by using it’s integrated microwave radar.
-Combined with intelligent flight system this work horse can perform it’s missions with centimetre accuracy.
+Combined with the intelligent flight system this workhorse can perform its missions with centimeter accuracy.

 Like previously mentioned this craft has a sealed central body offering weather resistance to all the sensitive electronics.
 Although I would not recommend flying this craft in poor weather conditions, DJI suggests it is designed to resist water.